heidiwu3388/Professional-README-Generator/output/README.md

 ## Tests
 To run tests, run the following command:
 ```
-npm test

 ```

 ## Questions
-- If you have any questions about the repo, open an issue or contact me directly at .
+- If you have any questions about the repo, open an issue or contact me directly at heidiwu3388@yahoo.co.
-- You can find more of my work at [my GitHub](https://github.com//).
+- You can find more of my work at [my GitHub](https://github.com/heidiwu3388/).